JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 Therefore, every usage of the expected declaration in the common code will call the correct actual declaration in the resulting platform code.

-When you use intermediate source sets shared between different target platforms, you can declare actual declarations there.
+You can declare actual declarations when you use intermediate source sets shared between different target platforms.
 Consider, for example, the `iosMain` an intermediate source set shared between the `iosX64Main`, `iosArm64Main`, and `iosSimulatorArm64Main`platform source sets.
 Only `iosMain` typically contains the actual declarations, not the platform source sets.
 The Kotlin compiler will then use these actual declarations to produce the resulting code for corresponding platforms.